y-scope/log-surgeon/docs/schema.md

 * `int`, `float`, `hex`, `hasNumber`, and `equalsCapture` all match different user defined variables.
 * `equalsCapture` also contains the named capture group `equals`.
-This allows the user to extract the substring following the equals sign if desired.
+This allows the user to extract the substring following the equals sign.

 ## Regular Expression Syntax